FredKSchott/fflip/README.md

   flags: Any override flags set by the fflip cookie
   features: A user's fflip features object.
-Empty until setFeatures() is called. setFeatures(user): Given a user, attaches the features object to the request (at req.fflip.features) hasFeature(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist, or null if setFeatures() has't been called
+Empty until setFeatures() is called. setFeatures(user): Given a user, attaches the features object to the request (at req.fflip.features) has(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist, or null if setFeatures() has't been called
 }
 ```
-To avoid polluting the request object, All fflip functionality is contained within req.fflip.
-But (If your implementation allows it) you can add aliases directly onto the request object.

 ####Automatically deliver Features to the client
 The __fflip__ Express middleware wraps res.render() to always the req.fflip.features object as a  ``Features`` template variable.
 To deliver this down to the client, just make sure your template contains the code ``<script>var Features = <%= Features %></script>``.